 BIFHSGO has chosen to place a special emphasis on Canada's Home Children because of the Society's accessibility to the ship and military records at Library and Archives Canada and to the records of the Family History Center of Ottawa (Church of Jesus Christ of Latter-day Saints).
 No other place in Canada has such ready access to these vital research tools, particularly important considering that about 70 per cent of Canada's Home Children were settled in Ontario.

 We are proud to be associated with Library and Archives Canada in two major Home Children projects, both supported by teams of volunteers:

 BIFHSGO acknowledges the influence and encouragement of Dave and Kay Lorente in initiating the Society's indexation projects arising from their outstanding advocacy role on behalf of Home Children and their families in Canada.
-As the 1991 founders of Home Children Canada, they have assisted countless Canadian Home Children families and/or their descendants to access their personal records.
+As the 1991 founders of Home Children Canada, a subcommittee of Heritage Renfrew, they have assisted countless Canadian Home Children families and/or their descendants to access their personal records.

 The Lorentes have also been active in raising national and international consciousness through lectures, reunions, the placement of plaques, and the compiling of Canadian Home Children's family histories.
 In June 2003, the Lorentes signed a memorandum of understanding agreeing that BIFHSGO would take over their work of responding to requests for locating Home Children.

 BIFHSGO's role in Canada's Home Children story is to establish databases of information, lodged either with Library and Archives Canada or on our website, about Home Children who came to Canada and to ensure that the information compiled is freely available to all who are interested.

 BIFHSGO volunteers continue to transcribe records for inclusion in the Library and Archives Canada website.
 Back to Top